 Actionable Summary: Protect Yourself Without Rejecting Progress

-Push for hybrid approaches.
+/ Push for hybrid approaches.
 The best outcomes come from AI flagging concerns that human experts then investigate thoroughly.
-Pure AI diagnosis remains experimental in most contexts.
-Pure human diagnosis ignores valuable pattern-recognition tools.
-The combination outperforms either alone – but only when the human remains the decision-maker.

-Final point: trust your instincts.
-If an AI diagnosis feels wrong and your doctor dismisses your concerns by citing the algorithm’s confidence score, that’s not evidence-based medicine.
-That’s algorithm worship.
-Get another opinion.
+Get a second opinion.
 Your life depends on it.
+The final point: trust your instincts.
+If an AI diagnosis feels wrong and your doctor dismisses your concerns by citing the algorithm’s confidence score, that’s not evidence-based medicine, it’s algorithm worship.

 Sources and References